 “I have never found any dental picks as good as these (tried many brands and types).
 Great for traveling with their protective covers!”

-If you don’t like the idea of using so much disposable plastic, unfortunately, there aren’t many options for bamboo interdental brushes available in the US at the moment.
-But there are some more sustainable between-teeth cleaning options to consider.
+If you don't like the idea of using so much disposable plastic, unfortunately, there aren't many options for bamboo interdental brushes available in the US at the moment, but you can find more about your plastic-free floss options in our separate article.

 Replaceable brush heads